anhaidgroup/delex/README.md

 ### How Delex Works

 Given two tables A and B to be matched, Delex focuses on the blocking step.
 The user examines Tables A and B then writes a declarative blocking program that uses one or more blocking strategies.
-Delex translates this program into a DAG of tasks (directed acyclic graph), optimizes the DAG, sends the optimized DAG as well as partitions of Tables A and B to the nodes in a Spark cluster, executes on the nodes, then returns the output.
+Delex translates this program into a DAG of tasks (directed acyclic graph), optimizes the DAG, sends the optimized DAG as well as partitions of Tables A and B to the nodes in a Spark cluster, executes on the nodes, then returns the blocking output.
 To execute fast on the Spark nodes, Delex examines the DAG to build a set of indexes, ships these indexes to the Spark nodes, then uses the indexes to execute.

 Implementation-wise, Delex uses Spark, Lucene, and Sparkly, among other software.